joshbruce/fourth-earth-raw/public/additions/content.md

 1. Character B is going to toss the speed loader to Character A at a physical difficulty 2.
 2. Character C is going to put their hand on the shoulder of character A and transfer 3 physical battery points to them to guarantee a hit.

 Player B rolls for the toss and succeeds, character B tosses the full speed loader to character A who catches it.

 While character A is loading the firearm, with speed, character B puts their hand on the shoulder of character A - and calmly says, “You got this.”
-Player C reduces the physical battery of character C by 3 points while player A increase the physical battery for character A 3 points; player A reduces the difficulty to 0.
+Player C reduces character C’s physical battery by 3 while player A increases players A’s physical battery by 3.

+Player A reduces the difficulty to 0.
 Character A takes a breath, raises the firearm, aims, and fires.

 The shot hits.
 NPC A falls to the ground, dead.